Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-google-ads-keywords.md

 ---

 ---
-## Data
-This project uses a dataset which is available [here](https://github.com/Kau5h1K/password-filtering/tree/master/datasets).

----
 ## 1. The brief
 <p>Imagine working for a digital marketing agency, and the agency is approached by a massive online retailer of furniture.
 They want to test our skills at creating large campaigns for all of their website.
 We are tasked with creating a prototype set of keywords for search campaigns for their sofas section.
 The client says that they want us to generate keywords for the following products: </p>
 <ul>